lijingwei9060/execbeat/README.md

 To build the binary for Execbeat run the command below.
 This will generate a binary in the same directory with the name execbeat.

+Manually install magefile
+$ go get github.com/magefile/mage

+Change path in github.com/elastic/beats/libbeat/scripts/Makefile:15

+Instead of:
+ES_BEATS?=..## @community_beat Must be set to ./vendor/github.com/elastic/beats.
+It must always be a relative path.

+Use:
+ES_BEATS?=vendor/github.com/elastic/beats## @community_beat Must be set to ./vendor/github.com/elastic/beats.
+It must always be a relative path.

+Make sure you leave no spaces between beats and ##.
+This was causing make setup to fail such as below.

 ```
 make
 ```